 The ULSTEIN X-BOW®, the inverted bow concept, redefined marine engineering.
 The bow concept was launched in 2005, together with the first shipbuilding contract, and gained immediate interest from shipowners.
 The X-BOW hull line design has been tried in most weather conditions.

 The X-BOW® - explained by our chief designer, Øyvind Gjerde Kamsvåg

 Developing the maritime experience

 The X-BOW (and later, the X-STERN) is one of ULSTEIN's main contributions to maritime history.
 X-BOW vessels are being built at shipyards on many continents.
-Currently, more than 100 vessels with this bow concept are being constructed or in operational work around the world.
+Currently, more than 100 vessels with this bow concept are being constructed or are sailing around the world.